lindgrengroup/longitudinal_primarycare/adiposity/scripts/README.md

 1. **6_slopes.R** - Perform mixed effects regression for each trait on linear and non-linear (spline) terms for age in the fixed and random effects, with the best model calculated by BIC.
 Calculate random + fixed effect coefficients for age-related terms for each individual, remove outliers > 5 S.D. away from mean in each term.
 Plot model predictions.
 Parses trait as command line argument, so submit jobs with **6_submit_slopes.sh**
 2. **7_find_clusters.R** - Cluster the fixed + random effect coefficients generated in the previous script with mixture model clustering, stepping through 1:6 clusters allowing for varying shape, variance, etc. Assign individuals to clusters.

+### GWAS - ARCHIVED
+1. **prepare_GWAS_sample_QC.R** - Genotyping-related sample quality control (ex. remove individuals with reported and genotyped sex mismatches, retain only individuals in the white British ancestry subset, samples with poor heterozygosity or missingness, etc.).
+Get GWAS phenotype - RINTed adjusted BLUP - for QCd individuals in full cohort as well as in only gainers.
+2. **perform_GWAS_{BOLT/SUGEN}.sh** - Perform genome-wide association study using specified software.